Choose Trek

 Why Nafran Valley Is A Must-Do Trek?

 The beauty of Kashmir is simply bewitching and treks like Kashmir Great Lakes and Tarsar Marsar stand as great examples.
-While these two treks are immensely popular, many other trekking trails in Kashmir are equally as beautiful and unfold in front of you the pristine and untouched beauty of Kashmir Valley.
+While these two treks are immensely popular, there are many other trekking trails in Kashmir that are equally as beautiful and unfold in front of you the pristine and untouched beauty of Kashmir Valley.
 Nafran Valley Trek is one such trek.

 The trek to Nafran Valley starts from Aru village which is about 112 km away from Srinagar.
 Throughout the trek, you will cross varied sceneries from green meadows, and mystical jungles to an alpine lake – a complete bouquet for a trekking enthusiast.
 Aru Valley, Harnag Lake, and Nafran Valley altogether make this trek an interesting adventure.